archfan/mi-core-base/README.md

 - `root_ssh_rsa`: private ssh rsa key for root user
 - `root_ssh_rsa_pub`: public ssh key for root user (mostly not required)

-### nullmailer

-To have cron emails on errors we like to configure nullmailer as local smtp server.

-- `mail_smarthost`: hostname of remote smtp server
-- `mail_auth_user`: smtp username for authentication
-- `mail_auth_pass`: smtp password for authentication
-- `mail_adminaddr`: admin email address for everything from root@localhost

 ### ssh daemon